 The MAP sensor's job is to measure the amount of vacuum the engine is creating and then to convert this into a voltage signal that is sent directly to the Powertrain Control Module (PCM).

 This is a pretty easy test and will take you about 15 minutes or less to do.
 If you don't own a vacuum pump, you can rent one from your local AutoZone (or O'reilly Auto Parts).
-OK, let's start:
+Or you can use your mouth to apply vacuum to the MAP sensor.

 NOTE: You'll need a multimeter to test your vehicle's MAP sensor.
 If you don't have one and need to buy one or upgrade yours, the following recommendation will help: Abe's Digital Multimeter Recommendation.